Sales Tax Audits – What You Need to Know

 What does the sales tax audit process look like?
 Sales tax audits are pretty rough.
 They involve large amounts of data, complicated statistical methods and in certain cases, they involve sampling.

-This means that the state can go through a business's records over three years and audit every single transaction, but the problem with a lot of businesses, particularly a lot of retail businesses, is cash transactions.
+This means that the state can go through a business's records and other documentation supporting their sales over three years and audit every single transaction, but the problem with a lot of businesses, particularly a lot of retail businesses, is cash transactions.

-The auditor and the representative are working through this very large amount of data and trying to make conclusions on it to make sure the appropriate amount of tax was paid in statement.
+The auditor and the representative are working through this very large amount of data, records and documents and are trying to make conclusions on it to make sure the appropriate amount of tax was paid in statement.

 For some businesses, you can have tens of thousands, if not, hundreds of thousands, even millions of transactions over a three-year period.
 We see businesses all the time, particularly those with low margins and high frequency, that just have an absolutely insane amount of transactions.